dirmeier/docker-nginx-gunicorn-flask-app-template/README.md

   ./service.sh start
 ```

-This starts `nginx` in port 80.
+This starts `nginx` and lets it listen on port 80.
 So navigate to `localhost` or `127.0.0.1`.
 You should see something like this:

 <img src="https://github.com/dirmeier/webapp-barebone/blob/master/_img/server.jpg" alt="Drawing" style="height: 600px; border:2px solid black" />